Three-Pillar Regenerative Framework

 Representative image of occupational lung disease assessment

-Clinical Protocol & Treatment Course
+Clinical Framework & Treatment Course

-The treatment protocol consists of an initial intensive phase followed by maintenance intervals.
+The treatment framework consists of an initial intensive phase followed by maintenance intervals.
 Umbilical cord mesenchymal stem cells are administered via intravenous infusion (target dose 2×10⁸ cells) on days 1, 3, and 5 of the initial phase.
-Patients demonstrating stabilization or improved functional parameters may continue with quarterly maintenance infusions.
+Patients demonstrating stabilization or improved functional parameters continue with quarterly maintenance infusions.
 Supportive therapies commence concurrently: 12 sessions of supervised physical therapy focusing on systemic conditioning, personalized nutritional intervention (N-acetylcysteine, vitamin D, omega-3), and minimally invasive techniques weekly (vagal nerve stimulation, myofascial release).
 Objective outcome measures obtained at baseline, 3, 6, and 12 months include PFTs, 6-minute walk distance, St. George's Respiratory Questionnaire, and HRCT at 12 months.
 Treatment success defined as stabilization of FVC (decline ≤100 mL/year) and improved quality of life metrics.